petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-search-experiences-with-blueprints.md

 ---
 # Personalizing Search Experiences with Blueprints

 As we saw in the previous lesson, using search facets is great in providing visitors a way to quickly filter search results.
-However, search results can be further customized and personalized with the use of search blueprints.
-In the future, Clarity wants to sell their products directly to consumers.
-And they want to have a way to customize and control what might be shown at the top of particular search results.
-For example, they want seasonal products to be boosted in the search results to try to increase sales.
+However, Clarity may have more complex search query use cases that require customized search.
+This can be accomplished with the use of Liferay's search blueprints.
+The following are two examples that demonstrate the capabilities of search blueprints.

 ## Exercise 1: Dynamic Collections with Search Blueprints

-One simple way to utilize search blueprints is with collection providers.
+One simple way to leverage search blueprints is with collection providers.
 Every time you create a search blueprint, a collection provider is automatically generated.
-Then showing the results of the search blueprints is as easy as adding a collection display widget onto a site page.
+Then, showing the results of the search blueprint is as easy as adding a collection display widget onto a site page.
 For example, Clarity wants to have a site page that automatically displays a list of upcoming events.
 A search blueprint can query upcoming events on their calendar to automatically fetch these upcoming events.
 Follow these steps below to see how this works.

 1. Create a site page with a Clarity calendar.
    1. From the product menu, navigate to _Site Builder_ &rarr; _Pages_.
    1. Click _New_ and select _Page_.
    1. Select _Blank_.
    1. Input _Calendar_ as the name and click _Add_.
-   1. Select _Fragment and Widgets_ in the left menu and select the _Widgets_ tab.
+   1. Select _Fragments and Widgets_ in the left menu and select the _Widgets_ tab.
 Scroll down to the collaboration section and drag a _Calendar_ widget onto the page.
+Click _Publish_.
    1. In the list of site pages, find the calendar page you just created, click the options icon and select _View_.
-   1. Click on a date that is before the current date and input `Past Event 1` as the name and click _Save_.
+   1. Click on any date that is before your current date and input `Past Event 1` as the name and click _Save_.
-   1. Click on a date that is after the current data and input `Future Event 1` as the name and click _Save_.
+   1. Click on any date that is after your current data and input `Future Event 1` as the name and click _Save_.
    1. Add one more event after the previous event and input `Future Event 2` as the name as click _Save_.

       ![The calendar has one past event and two future events.](./personalizing-search-experiences-with-blueprints/images/01.png)